 The standing reach height test is a measure of how high someone can reach while standing.
-This measurement is commonly used for the calculation of jump height in vertical jump testing, though on its own it is a good measure of the ability to reach high for a ball, irrespective of jumping ability.
+This measurement is commonly used for the calculation of jump height in vertical jump testing, though it can be used on its own as a measure of the ability to reach high for a ball, irrespective of jumping ability.

 purpose: to measure height which someone can reach, usually for the calculation of jump height.

 equipment required: tape measure and wall, or Vertec® or similar.